Bridge Deep Dive

 Target Side

 The first order of business when designing a new bridge is to implement its target side.
 In the case of UART we’ve defined a Chisel BlackBox [1] extending Bridge.
 We’ll instantiate this BlackBox and connect it to UART IO in the top-level of our chip.
-We first define a class that captures the target-side interface of the Bridge:
+We first define a class that captures the target-side interface of the Bridge (in ${CY_DIR}/generators/firechip/bridgeinterfaces/src/main/scala/UART.scala):

 val clock = Input(Clock())

-// Note this reset is optional and used only to reset target-state modelled
+// Note this reset is optional and used only to reset target-state modeled

-// in the bridge This reset just like any other Bool included in your target
+// in the bridge.
+This reset is just like any other Bool included in your target

 // interface, simply appears as another Bool in the input token.